polderknowledge/styleguide/11-writing-for-social-media.html.md

 ### Hashtags

 We employ hashtags rarely and deliberately.
 We may use them to promote an event or connect with users at a conference.
-Do not use current event or trending hashtags to promote MailChimp.
+Do not use current event or trending hashtags to promote Polder Knowledge.

 ### Trending topics